Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 All attendees (students and adults) must be in their assigned dorm rooms by 11:30 p.m.
 Quiet hours, with lights out, begin at 12 a.m.

 Students missing curfew will meet with their director or chaperone and safety personnel the next day at the 8 a.m.
 ITF court meeting (see Safety Violations and Consequences).

 For safety reasons, IU’s dorms have measures in place to track access and movements within the buildings.
 Students found to have left their floors after curfew will risk being sent home at their own expense.

-The ITF First Aid Station is located in the Indiana Memorial Union, Dogwood Room and is open 24 hours a day.
 Students seeking medical assistance should report to the first aid station with an adult chaperone.
 Emergency medical forms must be submitted for a medical provider to treat any ITF attendees (students or adults).
 Medical providers may refer attendees to the IU Student Health Center, urgent care, or emergency room depending on treatment required.